Turnstyles/the-plot-garden-design/README.md

 We will probably experiment with different kinds of story elements, card types and narrative arcs created with allowable sequences of them.

+Ducats

+Possibly one person pays $10 for a group of 1-4 to play for about 3 months eventually the plot comes to a conclusion, but if they want to keep going they can as long as they want but things are naturally a little throttled by the existing content, and artwook, but if they are in full on write mode they can keep going

+Eventually new story options, cards, decks and dynamics might come put and they might want to purchase them to start up a new plot in the same story.

+Or they might want to start a new story with new characters and pay another $10